-+ This exclusive video is presented courtesy of Ryan Lott’s in-depth course on Soundfly, Ryan Lott: Designing Sample-Based Instruments.
-Sign up and inject a new dose of creativity into your music with custom-built virtual instruments.
++ This exclusive video lesson is presented courtesy of Ryan Lott’s course, Designing Sample-Based Instruments.
+Sign up to inject a new dose of creativity into your music with custom-built virtual instruments.

 What is possible when you start a song with a sound rather than a melody, harmony, lyric, or groove?

 According to modern-day Renaissance man Ryan Lott (of the band Son Lux), the answer is “anything,” and after seeing him work, we can’t help but believe him.

 Ryan has accomplished so much, from releasing popular records to scoring major films.
 In many ways, his entire oeuvre is defined by surprising, otherworldly, hard-to-pin-down sonic origins — specific instruments, sounds, and palettes that welcome a listener in while also keeping them on their toes.

 In his brand new course on Soundfly, Ryan shows us how capturing interesting sounds and turning them into playable instruments can unleash stunning amounts of creativity in the music-making process.

 You could say his course is simply about “sampling.”
 After all, capturing audio and using it as a compositional tool is at the core of what we’re doing here (it’s certainly the main focus of RJD2 in his course, From Samples to Songs).
 But the process Ryan shares has a depth to it that goes well beyond collecting and incorporating sounds.

 A new instrument can imbue a familiar melody with mystery or add something profoundly unique to an otherwise predictable song.
 Developing your skills in this area can make you a better composer and push you to think beyond the limitations of standard instrumentation.
 It can break you out of creative ruts and transport an audience somewhere wonderful and unexpected.